-Resource Adequacy is the process by which MISO obligates participating LSEs to procure sufficient short-term capacity, through the procurement of ZRCs equal to their PRMR, in order to ensure regional reliability.
+Resource Adequacy is the process by which MISO obligates participating LSEs to procure sufficient short-term capacity, through the procurement of ZRCs equal to their seasonal PRMRs, in order to ensure regional reliability.
 ZRCs are provided by both supply-side generation and demand-side alternatives.
-An LSE's PRMR is based on its forecasted peak load coincident with MISO's forecasted peak load, plus a planning reserve margin, which is established by MISO annually, for the MISO footprint.
+An LSE's PRMRs are based on its seasonal forecasted peak load coincident with MISO's seasonal forecasted peak load, plus a seasonal planning reserve margin, which is established by MISO annually, for the MISO footprint.

 Contrary to the apparent belief of several Louisiana electric cooperatives, MISO's annual planning resource auction is not and should not be relied upon as a long-term source of capacity.
 MISO is not authorized to build or procure generating capacity to ensure there is an ample supply; MISO relies on LSEs and retail regulators like the LPSC to ensure each LSE has an appropriate amount of long-term physical capacity to support resource adequacy.
-If ZRCs available in the planning auction are less than the PRMR, the planning auction will value available ZRCs at cost of new entry and MISO will manage subsequent operational generation shortfalls induced by resource inadequacy through controlled load sheds as needed.
-For this reason, responsible resource planning requires a long-term plan for physical resources and plans to rely on the MISO annual auction as a source of that capacity are misguided.
+If ZRCs submitted in the planning auction are less than the PRMR, the planning auction will clear at CONE and MISO will manage subsequent operational generation shortfalls induced by resource inadequacy through controlled load sheds as needed.
+Notably, ZRCs are not sold through the planning auction.
+Rather, utilities participating in the planning auction merely make a payment, up to CONE, that fulfills their obligations vis-a-vis their respective PRMRs.
+It is possible that utilities may make such a payment and still not have secured sufficient capacity from identifiable, physical resources to support their loads.
+This increases the risk of load shed events.
+And the risk of such load sheds is not limited to the utilities whose overreliance on the MISO annual auction contributed to the operational shortfall.
+Rather, the load sheds potentially adversely affect customers across the state, including those customers served by utilities that have deployed reasonable long-term resources sufficient to serve their load and collected the resulting costs from such customers in rates.
+For this reason, reasonable and responsible resource planning requires a long-term plan for physical resources, and plans to rely on the MISO annual auction as a source of that capacity are misguided and harmful to the interests of electricity customers across the state.

-Under MISO's Resource Adequacy process, the MISO-wide planning reserve margin is determined annually by November 1st prior to the upcoming planning year (June - May).
+Under MISO's Resource Adequacy process, the MISO-wide seasonal planning reserve margins are determined annually by November 1st prior to the upcoming planning year (June - May).
 Additionally, through MISO's annual Resource Adequacy process, MISO determines the amount of physical capacity needed within a particular region or LRZ based on load requirements, capability of existing generation, and import capability of the LRZ.
-Those capacity requirements are referred to as the Local Clearing Requirement ("LCR") for the LRZ for the Planning Year.
-Through MISO's proposed changes to the methodology for setting each LRZ's LCR, MISO has sent signals emphasizing the need for in-zone resources to contribute to LRZ resource adequacy.
+Those capacity requirements are referred to as the Local Clearing Requirement ("LCR") for the LRZ for each season in the Planning Year.
+Through MISO's methodology for setting each LRZ's LCR, MISO has sent signals emphasizing the need for in-zone resources to contribute to LRZ resource adequacy.